robertop/pelet/README.md

 project.

 The pelet project aims to conform to the PHP syntax to its fullest.
-Currently, pelet can parse source code written for PHP version 5.3 (closures, namespaces).
+Currently, pelet can parse source code written for PHP version 5.4 (closures, namespaces, traits, simple arrays).

 License
 -------